otavioarj/SIOCTLBF/README.md

     -f  Filter IOCTLs always successful independently of buffer length -h  Display this help.
     -i  IOCTL code used as reference for scanning.
-    -n  Doesn't use NULL pointer or buffers.
+    -n  Don't use NULL pointer or buffers.
     -p  Pause and hexdump if out buffer was wrote.
     -q  Quiet level: 1 - don't display hexdumps when fuzzing 2 - don't display any extra info 3 - display *only* critical/error info
     -r  IOCTL codes range (format: 00004000-00008000) to fuzz.
-    -s  Only execute given stage: 1 - trivial buffer overflow 2 - predetermined buffer data
+    -s  Only execute given stage: 1 - trivial buffer data and overflows 2 - predetermined buffer data
                                   3 - random buffer data
     -t  Max time in minutes for fuzzing.
+    -v  Use valid buffers address when testing buffer length

 [*] Examples: